Unencrypted data at rest is data at peril.

 The biggest risk with encrypting backup tapes is that you can make them so secure that even you can't read them.
 If you lose your keys, or if your processes break down, you end up with unreadable backup tapes.
 Unfortunately, you might not discover this has happened until the moment of truth: when you absolutely need to read that tape.

 This is why key management is so important.
-Keys will be needed any time you attempt to read encrypted data, such
+Keys will be needed any time you attempt to read encrypted data, such as when performing a restore, and access to keys by the wrong person could render your encryption system useless.

 Consequently, keeping track of the keys used to encrypt data is paramount.
 A database is critical for tracking what key was used on what day to encrypt what data.
 Any time you change the key, the database must be updated accordingly.
 You must also control and monitor access to the key database to prevent unauthorized access.